allons42/eBiota/README.md

 We developed eBiota to *ab initio* design microbial communities with desired functions from a large-scale bacterial seed pool and predict their behaviors.
 These desired functions include maximizing the production or degradation efficiency of the target compound, which are primary goals in the field of constructing microbial factories.
 To achieve this, eBiota has developed three novel algorithms: CoreBFS, ProdFBA, and DeepCooc, significantly reducing cost and time required for designing microbial communities, with these savings increasing exponentially as the microbial community grows.
 CoreBFS, a graph-based search algorithm, is used to determine whether a bacterium has complete metabolic pathways from substrates (or intermediates) to products (or intermediates).
 Within acceptable costs and timeframes, it completes the search efficiently by memorizing molecules and metabolic pathways.
 ProdFBA, an extension of classical FBA, is a multi-step linear programming algorithm based on genome-scale metabolic models (GEMs) for individual bacteria and MCMMs for bacterial communities.
 It infers metabolic flux distributions for microbial communities with potential maximum production (or degradation) efficiency, providing a large number of microbial communities capable of efficiently producing (or degrading) the target compound.
 DeepCooc is a novel deep learning algorithm that employs residual neural networks (ResNet) to learn high-order co-occurrence in microbial communities using data from 23,323 samples across various environments and human body sites, shedding light on microbial co-existence.
 DeepCooc’s performance is significantly superior to classical machine learning methods, with an accuracy increased by more than 24.7%, and AUC increased by more than 14.0%.

-**For more usage and tutorials, see the [documentation](https://ebiota.readthedocs.io/en/latest/index.html).**
+**For more usages and tutorials, see the [documentation](https://ebiota.readthedocs.io/en/latest/index.html).**

 ![workflow](img/Fig1.png)

 ## Installation

-### 1. Create conda environment
+### 1. Create Conda environment

-We recommend installing eBiota in a virtual environment with conda.
+We recommend installing eBiota in a virtual environment with Conda.

 ```bash
 # Download latest version of eBiota